mateors/blockchain/README.md

 * Real Time Alerts (Contracts and users)
 * Build Index- change DB state based on on-chain events
 * Send Transactions

+## What is Web3?
+Web3 is the decentralized web.
+It's marked by decentralized apps (DApps), decentralized finance (DeFi) like cryptocurrency, and blockchain technology.
+It's much stronger on personal privacy

+Web3, in the context of Ethereum, refers to decentralized apps that run on the blockchain.
+These are apps that allow anyone to participate without monetising their personal data.